kurniawano/ictpsp.github.io/_Notes/Set.md

 {1, 3, 4, 5, 31}
 ```

+Notice that since you can add and remove elements, a set is a mutable data type.

 ### Checking if an Item is a Member of a Set

 We can also check if an item is a member of a set using the familiar `in` operator.